 Near Bullard in Smith County, Texas — The American South (West South Central)

 Location.
-32° 9.572′ N, 95° 24.316′ W. Marker is near Bullard, Texas, in Smith County.
-Marker is on Farm to Market Road 346 0.1 miles south of County Route 1353, on the right when traveling south.
-Touch for map.
-This marker is directly across the street from the historic John Dewberry house.
+32° 9.544′ N, 95° 24.28′ W. Marker is near Bullard, Texas, in Smith County.
+Marker can be reached from Farm to Market Road 346 0.1 miles south of County Route 1353, on the left when traveling south.
+The marker is on Touch for map.
 Marker is at or near this postal address: 14007 FM 346 West, Bullard TX 75757, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on December 12, 2015, by Randal B. Gilbert of Tyler, Texas.
-This page has been viewed 341 times since then and 32 times this year.
-Last updated on December 15, 2015, by Randal B. Gilbert of Tyler, Texas.
-Photos: 1, 2. submitted on December 12, 2015, by Randal B. Gilbert of Tyler, Texas. • Bernard Fisher was the editor who published this page.
+This page was last revised on April 10, 2021.
+It was originally submitted on December 12, 2015, by Randal B. Gilbert of Tyler, Texas.
+This page has been viewed 463 times since then and 16 times this year.
+Photos: 1, 2, 3, 4, 5. submitted on December 12, 2015, by Randal B. Gilbert of Tyler, Texas. • Bernard Fisher was the editor who published this page.